Old dogs are less valuable to society than young dogs

 **Please note: Our dogs are in foster homes, so we do not have openings for dog walkers currently.

-Foster Families: We need more caring foster families to attend to the needs of our rescues.
+Foster Families: We need more caring foster families in the Greater Cleveland, Ohio, area to attend to the needs of our rescues.
 Some dogs will stay with a foster family for just a couple of weeks.
 Others will need long-term foster care.
 If you have space in your home and your heart for a needy senior dog, please contact us.
 We provide all necessary medical care for our foster dogs; we will also provide food if requested.
 Your foster home could give a senior dog a chance at a new life.
-Click the link below for a foster caregiver application.
+Please contact the Sanctuary for an application to foster a senior dog.

 Wish List: If you can donate any of the following goods or services, each Sanctuary dog will thank you with all four paws!
 You will receive a non-cash donation receipt for tax purposes on all donated items if requested.